nandhk/discord-pokemon-fire-red/README.md

  ✅ Make Gba

- 🇽 Reaction Controls
+ ❌ Reaction Controls

- 🇽 Gba Screenshots To Different Folder
+ ❌ Gba Screenshots To Different Folder

- 🇽 Smoother Use
+ ❌ Smoother Use

+ ❌ Multiple Game Support
     ........And More